LagrangeDev/Lagrange.Core/README.md

 ```

 - Create a file named 'appsettings.json' under Lagrange.OneBot executable directory
-- As the Uin is 0 here, this indicates that QRCode login is used
+- As the Password is empty here, this indicates that QRCode login is used
 - After the QRCode Login, write Uin back to perform EasyLogin

 ## Known Problem